Anyolite/anyolite/README.md

 * [ ] Splat argument and/or arbitrary keyword passing
 * [ ] Method in mruby to determine owner of object
 * [ ] Caching of RbValues in the reference table to avoid duplicate objects
+* [ ] Storing of pure ruby objects (and procs?) in GC-safe containers
+* [ ] Controlled passing of pointers to ruby using the reference table
 * [ ] Option for required/optional block arguments
 * [ ] Convert macro body variables to fresh variables
 * [ ] Resolve context even in generic type union arguments